-Our Residential Program: Through this program we assume full responsibility of those youth we believe will not be able to stay in school if they are not moved to our premises.
-Most of such youth we pick have no parents or parents are seen as highly risky to the their education.
+Our Residential Program: Through this program, we assume full responsibility for those youth we believe will not be able to stay in school if they are not moved to our premises.
+Most of such youth we pick have no parents or parents are seen as highly risky to their education.
 We provide all the needs of such youth living in our home.

 School Enrollment: This Project aims to help school dropouts, children and youth who are not in school particularly stray children and youth in deprived communities to have access to education.
 This project includes support with useful literacy activities that focuses on helping youth meet their personal and social needs through enhancing their skills for everyday life in a community.

 Financial Support: Most of our youth have parents who cannot afford the cost of their education.
-Through our education program we support students with critical financial needs from nursery up to ertiary level.
+Through our education program, we support students with critical financial needs from nursery up to tertiary level.
 Our goal is to help needy youth to overcome their educational challenges and to keep them in school.

-Training for Teachers: We provide free training on Modern Teaching Methods and on Adverse Childhood Experience (ACEs) for teachers.
-Through this program we also partner with heads of schools and the local Ministries of Education in Ghana (thus, government institution in charge of education in Ghana) to organize refresher courses for school teachers.
+Training for Teachers: We provide free training on Modern Teaching Methods and on Adverse Childhood Experiences (ACEs) for teachers.
+Through this program, we also partner with heads of schools and the local Ministries of Education in Ghana (thus, government institutions in charge of education in Ghana) to organize refresher courses for school teachers.

-Counselling and Career Guidance: We also offer free counselling for both teachers and students who need such help.
+Counseling and Career Guidance: We also offer free counseling for both teachers and students who need such help.
 Our career and guidance program is to enable our students to be able to choose the right academic and professional career.

 This project empowers vulnerable women through training and provision of start-up capital to undertake economic activities.
-We those women to create market for their produce.
-Also, we prepare our women to take up leadership role in their communities, and lead the crusade against gender inequalities.
+We those women to create a market for their produce.
+Also, we prepare our women to take up leadership roles in their communities and lead the crusade against gender inequalities.

-We empower youth and persons living with disabilities through vocational and Technical skills training such as computer software and hardware training, soap making, dressmaking, beading etc. We also provide schools, communities and individuals access to free computers and internet
+We empower youth and persons living with disabilities through vocational and Technical skills training such as computer software and hardware training, soap making, dressmaking, beading, etc. We also provide schools, communities, and individuals access to free computers and the internet

-This program is designed to use our youth to promote the education on climate change and leading the crusade against negative practices that affect our environment. our health program education our youth of sexual health and safety sexual practices.
+This program is designed to use our youth to promote education on climate change and leading the crusade against negative practices that affect our environment. our health program education our youth on sexual health and safe sexual practices.